 ORGANISATION STRUCTURE

 Levi Strauss (UK) Ltd (Levi Strauss UK) is a wholly owned subsidiary of Levi Strauss & Co.
-Europe whose ultimate parent company is Levi Strauss & Co., a company listed on the New York Stock Exchange.
-Levi Strauss UK has three branches, in Ireland, Norway and Finland.
+Europe BVwhich in turn is a lower-tiersubsidiary of Levi Strauss & Co., a company listed on the New York Stock Exchange.

 OPERATIONS